ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 uORB tests increase stack sizes
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Stack sizes increased on 2 occasions (1500 -> 2000, 1700 -> 2000), but the changes are for test cases.

 ## Commit #594
 ### Hash